Ho-Gia-Khang/dees-notes/README.md

    1.1.
 Go to your DNS record and find 'API Token' section.

    1.2.
-Create a token using 'Edit DNS' template (not the public API Ken.
+Create a token using 'Edit DNS' template (not the public API token.
 Also, existing tokens cannot be used, it must be a new token)

    1.3.
 Grand the edit permission to that token if you use other templates.
 Include all DNS zones as well.